 The West Liberty University Sarah Whitaker Glass Dental Hygiene School was established in 1938 and graduated its first class in 1940.
-Both the Associate of Science and Bachelor of Science are offered.
+An Associate of Science, a Bachelor of Science, and Master of Science are offered.
 The dental hygiene clinic is located in the newly constructed Campbell Hall.
 The clinic includes 24 dental operatories equipped with ADEC dental units.
 The radiography suite consists of 9 patient treatment rooms equipped with Gendex x-ray machines for conventional and digital x-ray imaging.
 Dentrix dental practice management software is utilized.
 All classrooms are equipped with current educational technology.
 The dental hygiene program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of full accreditation.
 The Commission is a specialized accrediting body recognized by the United States Department of Education for dental hygiene schools.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.
 The Commission’s web address is: https://ada.org/en/coda.

 West Liberty is proud to announce that 100% of the Class of 2017 have passed the CDCA/ADEX Clinical Exam And 97% have passed the National Board Examination.